Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Narration improves engagement and encoding

-Audio plays a significant role in how the human brain processes and stores information.
 Narration activates the auditory cortex, a part of the temporal lobe.
 This region of the brain is responsible for memory and can support knowledge retention.

 So, don’t hesitate to incorporate audio into your videos.
-Camtasia makes this easy with voiceover capabilities.
-With Camtasia, you can include narration in your videos without using any specialized equipment and edit your audio for clarity with just a few clicks.
-With Camtasia Audiate, you can also leverage AI tools for narration, including advanced text-to-speech voice overs, audio improvement tools, and 49 lifelike avatars to connect with global audiences.
+Camtasia Editor makes this easy with voiceover capabilities.
+You can include narration in your videos without specialized equipment, and edit your audio for clarity with just a few clicks.

 Adding visuals strengthens encoding